-4.7 Consultation strategies for consultation during the implementation process is to ensure that the LA and R&R process is carried out in a participative manner taking into consideration of PAP views and concerns.
+4.7 Strategies for consultation during the implementation process is to ensure that the LA and R&R process is carried out in a participative manner taking into consideration of PAP views and concerns.
+The CPM will be responsible for carrying out the consultations during implementation with the help of NGOs and field staff.